 Yes, certain state-specific statutes such as the Delhi Shops and Establishments Act 1957, the Karnataka Shops and Establishments Act 1961 and the Andhra Pradesh Shops and Establishments Act 1988 require an employer to issue an employment letter covering limited aspects.
-Moreover, even as a matter of practice, written employment contracts are generally executed between the employer and the employee, which set out the terms and conditions of employment.
+Moreover, it has been held by various courts that failure to issue appointment letters to an employee would amount to an 'unfair labour practice'.
+Even as a matter of practice, written employment contracts are generally executed between the employer and the employee, which set out the terms and conditions of employment.
 The employment contracts generally used in India contain the following information:

-• the name and address of the employer and employee;
+- · name and address of the employer and employee;

-- the title of job or nature of work;
+- title of job or nature of work;

-- the place of work;
+- place of work;

+- hours of work;

-- the probationary, confirmation and notice period;
+- · probationary, confirmation and notice period;

 - transfer;

-- the date of commencement of employment;
+- date of commencement of employment;

 - remuneration and other benefits;

-- leave entitlement;
+- · leave entitlement;

-- · details of termination and consequences of termination;
+- details of termination and consequences of termination;

-- · any non-compete, confidentiality and non-solicitation provisions; and
+- any non-compete, confidentiality and non-solicitation provisions; and

 - dispute resolution, etc.